A missing dog scenario tortures every dog owner, especially with the anxiety that comes with it.

 Register the microchip in a database with the dog’s microchip number and contact details.
 If you don’t do this, the microchip is useless.

-However, note that your dog’s microchip company won’t alert you of its location.
-They can only scan the microchip ID to get your dog’s detail if they find your missing dog.
+However, note that your dog’s microchip company won’t know its location.
+They can only scan the microchip ID to get your dog’s details if they find your missing dog.

 Check Your Dog’s Tag GPS